 Be ready for inevitable changes in your supervisory relationships.

-How will your roles change with the passing years?
+How will your roles change over time?

-As experienced supervisors, you may find the following questions helpful for your supervision and mentoring:
+As experienced supervisors, you may find the following questions helpful for your supervision and mentoring.

-- How do you feel about co-supervision with a less experienced supervisor?
+How do you feel about co-supervision with a less experienced supervisor?
 To what extent are you confident about mentoring a less experienced supervisor?
-In what ways is your approach to joint supervision with an inexperienced supervisor similarto or different from your approach to mentoring a new supervisor?
+In what ways is your approach to joint supervision with an inexperienced supervisor similar to or different from your approach to mentoring a new supervisor?

-- If you are the principal investigator of a research team and postdoctoral fellows do much of the day-to-day supervision, how frequently have you built in formal meetings between you and the students whom you supervise?
+If you are the principal investigator of a research team where postdoctoral fellows do much of the day-to-day supervision, how frequently have you built in formal meetings between you and the students whom you supervise?
 What structures have you put in place for you to mentor the postdocs in this new role?

 - Do you regularly check the McGill website to update yourself with current policies and procedures?